ndipatri/ComposeZeroTo98/README.md

 }
 ```

+In the above code just inserted, you will need to update the 'deviceId' and 'particleToken' with the real values from your own Particle Argon device and account.

->This ParticleAPI will be an external dependency to our FirstFragment.
+>This ParticleAPI will be an external dependency to our MainActivity.

 >Testing is about controlling external dependencies.
 The first step in doing this is using a dependency injection
 >framework such as Dagger.